 The Republic of Azerbaijan, along with several military-political agreements on Arms Control, has acceded to the Treaty on Conventional Armed Forces in Europe and the Vienna Document on Confidence and Security Building Measures within the Organization for Security and Co-operation in Europe (OSCE).
 Azerbaijan fulfils its commitments under many international agreements.
 Moreover, the Republic of Azerbaijan participates in the Annual Exchange of Information (AEI) and Annual Exchange of Military Information (AEMI) on its military forces and accepts inspections from other States Parties on the basis of the provided information in order to ensure trust and transparency.

 “Treaty on Conventional Armed Forces in Europe” - was signed on November 19, 1990 by 16 NATO and 6 State Parties to the Warsaw Pact Treaty and entered into force on November 9, 1992.
 Currently, 29 State Parties are members to the Treaty.
 On May 31, 1992 the Treaty was ratified by the National Assembly (Milli Mejlis) of the Republic of Azerbaijan.
-The treaty is comprised of 7 protocols and imposes restrictions on 5 categories of light weapons.
-According to the Treaty, battle tanks, armoured combat vehicles, large calibre artillery systems with a calibre of 100 millimetres and above, combat aircrafts and attack helicopters are limited.
+The treaty is comprised of 8 protocols and imposes restrictions on 5 categories of light weapons.
+According to the Treaty, battle tanks, armored combat vehicles, large caliber artillery systems with a caliber of 100 millimeters and above, combat aircrafts and attack helicopters are limited.
 Each State Party shall carry out the obligations set forth in this Treaty in accordance with its provisions, including those obligations relating to the above-mentioned five categories of conventional armed forces.
-Until the end of January 2018, different Participating States carried out 123 inspections in the Azerbaijan Army within the Treaty.
+Until the end of December 2019, different Participating States carried out 132 inspections in the Azerbaijan Army within the Treaty.

 Vienna Document on Confidence - and Security - Building Measures of the Organization for Security and Co-operation in Europe